New ISAs (NISAs)

 New Individual Savings Accounts (NISAs) are available to UK residents over 18 years of age or 16 years of age for Cash ISAs.
 All income and capital gains received from investments held within an ISA are completely tax free.
-For children up to age 18, you can invest in a Junior ISA up to £4,080 per child (2015/2016).
-The chancellor also announced in the budget a new Help to buy ISA which will be introduced from autumn 2015.
+For children up to age 18, you can invest in a Junior ISA up to £4,260 per child (2018/2019).

 NISAs can be invested in cash or in stocks and shares (including unit trusts, investment trusts, OEICs, some fixed interest securities and any share quoted on a stock exchange recognised by HMRC.)
 From the 1st of July 2014 all ISAs became New ISAs (NISAs).
 This applied to all existing ISAs and new accounts opened after the 1st of July 2014.